-I said before that I'm not an overtly sexual person, and what I mean by that is that the VAST majority of the time, I have not, will not, and do not develop a sexual relationship with someone before I am ready.
+I said before that I’m not an overtly sexual person, and what I mean by that is that the VAST majority of the time, I have not, will not, and do not develop a sexual relationship with someone before I am ready.
 When will I be ready?
 No clue.
 But I have seen far too many relationships, mine and others, crash and burn because the physical/sexual parts of a relationship came into play too soon.
-Beyond those reasons, generally speaking for me, there has to be a certain level of comfort and of trust between me and someone I am in a relationship with for me to get to that point.
-And I was not there with this guy.
+Beyond those reasons, generally speaking for me, there has to be a certain level of comfort and of trust between me and

 After getting pressured into doing more than I was ready or willing to do FOUR TIMES, and saying “No!”
 FOUR TIMES, I finally got up and off of the bed where we’d been watching the movie.
 I told him I was going to go.
 And he looked absolutely dumbfounded.
 I’m shaking my head even as I’m writing this at that.
 I told him that I had a good time, and I wanted to leave still feeling like I had a good time.
 So I walked out to his living room, collected my thing, put on my jacket…and even as I had my jacket on and my purse slung over my shoulder with my keys in hand, this guy was STILL trying to take my clothes off.
 So, I shot him down one last time.